gonmf/dakilang/README.md

 ## Future work

 - Extend test suite - cover the solver
-- Add classes for data types and simplify comparison of constants, variables and variables with conditions
 - Explore a list data type, operators and unification of list elements (head\|tail)